ABRAHAM LINCOLN: NATIONAL SAVIOUR

 He received dozens of death threats, and was often ridiculed and

-decision to send so many to die.
-At one
+his decision to send so many to die.
+At

-soldiers personally, and was generally kind to every human being that
+comforted the soldiers personally, and was generally kind to every human being

 Emancipation Proclamation, fearing that he would lose white support even in the